-Stonefish live in coastal shallow waters, estuaries and creek mouths along the Australian coastline, including on the Sunshine Coast.
-Stonefish grow to 30 cm, and are among the most venomous of all fish species.
+Stonefish grow to 30cm, and are among the most venomous of all fish species.

 True to their name, stonefish look like rocks.
 Their bumpy skin is brown or grey with orange, red or green patches and camouflages them perfectly among rocks or rubble.
 Stonefish live on coral or rocky reefs and in rock pools, but they can also be found sleeping in mud or sand.
 They usually lie motionless and are often partially buried in rubble or sand.

 Stonefish have 13 spines along their back.
 At the base of each spine are venom glands.
 When stonefish are disturbed, for example by being stepped on, the spines erect and venom is released.
 The venom is only used as a defence mechanism; stonefish do not use their venom for hunting.

 The venom causes immediate and very severe pain that may last for days.
 The venom can also lead to swelling, tissue damage, nausea, cardiac effects, and shock.